Russo-Turkish War (1735–1739): The course of the war in 1737–1738

 In July 1737, the Habsburg monarchy entered the war against the Ottoman Empire.
 Initial incursion of Habsburg armies into Ottoman Serbia resulted in the capture of Niš, that was followed by the pro-Habsburg Serbian uprising against the Ottoman rule.
 On the western section of the front, Habsburg armies were defeated at the Battle of Banja Luka on 4 August 1737.
 There were no significant military operations in 1738.
 The Russian Army had to leave Ochakov and Kinburn due to a plague outbreak.
 In August, Russia, Austria, and the Ottoman Empire began negotiations in Nemirov, which would turn out to be fruitless.

 According to an Ottoman Muslim account of the war translated into English by C. Fraser, Bosnian Muslim women fought in battles, having "acquired the courage of heroes" against the Austrian Germans at the siege of Osterwitch-atyk (Östroviç-i âtık) fortress.
 Women also fought in the defense of the fortresses of Būzin (Büzin) and Chetin (Çetin).
 Their bravery was also described in a French account.
-Yeni Pazar, Izvornik, Gradişka, and Banaluka were also struck by the Austrians.
+Novi Pazar, Zvornik, Gradiška, and Banja luka were also struck by the Austrians.